New sanctions: 'No re-export to russia' clause manatory for certain goods

 Trade in high risk goods

 There are often additional obligations for exporters exporting high-risk goods to non-EU countries.
-These may include obligations that are mentioned in the Dual-use Regulation.
+These may include obligations that are mentioned in the dual-use Regulation.
 According to the regulation, an exporter must carry out various checks prior to export.
 These checks allow the exporter to know – as far as possible – the end-user and end-use of the high-risk goods.
 If all requirements are met, then the CDIU often authorises – in the form of a licence – the export of the high-risk goods.

 With the introduction of the 12th sanction package, a new obligation has been added since 20 March 2024 for exporters trading in specific types of high-risk goods, including goods related to aviation, aviation fuel (Annexes XI and XX of the regulation), firearms (Annex XXXV of the regulation, as well as Annex I of Regulation (EU) No 258/2012) and high-priority common goods (Annex XL of regulation(EU) 258/2012)[3].